 For our weekly research class I had to prepare a presentation of "On random matrices" by Erdös and Rényi.
-Despite the title, it is essentially about bipartite graphs, proving that a random bipartite graph on vertices (
+Despite the title, it is essentially about bipartite graphs, proving that a random bipartite graph on

 vertices in each part) with